google/grr-doc/docs/maintaining-and-tuning/configuration/contexts.md

-# Configuration contexts
+# Configuration Contexts

 The next important concept to understand is that of configuration contexts.
-GRR consists of many components, which share more of their configuration.
+GRR consists of many components, which share most of their configuration.
 Often, however, we want to specify slight differences between each component.
 If we were to write a separate configuration file say for building each client version (Currently, 3 operating systems, and 2